JAAMies/lingo-land/README.md

 ## TRY it at the web

 🌍  http://lingo-land.herokuapp.com/
+_Please note the application is currently under reconstruction for performance optimization._

 ## OR  Download and play
-_This application is currently under reconstruction for performance optimization, but you are welcomed to download our open-source materials and play around.
-Please note you can't access the AI agents for security reasons_
+_You are welcomed to download our open-source materials and play around._

 - `git clone`
 - `npm install`